matt2718/colorado-qb/_pages/tournaments/nationals.md

 Held annually at the University of Chicago, the tournament is open to all players---college students, former players, and even high schoolers (though the last case is rare).
 It is generally considered the most difficult tournament in all of quiz bowl.
-Any group of people may form a team, though packet submission is required.
+Any group of people may form a team, and packet submission is required.

 ## High School